Global Media Makers

 Fellowship, Residency & International Outreach

-Up to 18 Fellows are selected for a year-long mentoring program that begins with a six-week LA Residency.
+Up to 18 Fellows are selected for a year-long mentorship program that includes a Residency in Los Angeles.

 Fellows participate in filmmaking labs focused on screenwriting, directing, creative producing and documentary filmmaking where they develop their current projects with a team of U.S. Mentors.
 The program provides master classes, industry sessions, field trips, cultural engagement and access to individual Mentors for project support and networking.

 Global Media Makers Fellows also participate in hands-on production during the residency that provides exposure to the latest tools and technology to make film, television and new media.